 McGlynn has 24 years' executive experience with Hewlett-Packard, finishing there in 2005 as a Senior Vice President having participated in boosting printer annual sales from $150 million to over $13 billion.
 Retirement was short-lived as McGlynn was recruited to run a new Australian color printing startup with breakthrough technology.
 He retired again in 2013.

 McGlynn flies his Cessna 182, frequenting backcountry airstrips.

-Mike was born and raised in New Hampshire (hometown is North Conway), his interest in aviation began early.
+Mike was born and raised in New Hampshire (hometown is North Conway), where his interest in aviation began early.
 His grandfather (Transport Pilot's License #3926) started flying in 1913 after building his first airplane.
 Later he became a barnstormer where he met Mike’s grandmother Freda.
-Deciding it was time to settle down, they moved to North Conway in 1930 to start an airport (http://www.airfields-freeman.com/NH/Airfields_NH.htm#whitemounta
+Deciding it was time to settle down, they moved to North Conway in 1930 to start an airport (http://www.airfields-freeman.com/NH/Airfields_NH.htm#white

 In April 2005, Peter (Pete) Bunce became President and CEO of the General Aviation Manufacturers Association (GAMA) which is headquartered in Washington, D.C. with additional offices in Brussels, Belgium.
 He and the GAMA staff travel worldwide engaging regulators, policy makers and elected officials to promote general aviation and advance the interests of GAMA's international membership of more than 73 airframe, avionics, engine and component manufacturers.